HermiTech-LLC/.github/profile/README.md

 — charting a course of ambitious projects.
 Whether these concepts resonate or intrigue, they form the tapestry of our collective journey.

 ## Our Passions
-- Advanced Neural Network Models
+- interoperable Frameworks ⚙️🐍
+- concurrent system models🃏
+- general computer science & engineering
+- Data Visualization Tools
-- Pioneering in AGI (Artificial General Intelligence)
+- AGI (Artificial General Intelligence)
-- Innovative Multimodal Systems
-- Frontier Research in Quantum Computing
+- Quantum computing innovations and robotics

 ## Flagship Ventures
 - Perfecting Jupyter notebooks for cutting-edge data science applications in Robotics and Automation, ML applications and User Friendly engineering tools that bridge the gap between complex innovations and creative engineering / research development.